stijn-dejongh/lovecraft_public_domain/raw_converts/sk.md

 the story abruptly, saying it was no kind of thing to tell a child whose head was already too full of queer fancies.
 He tried to recall just where he had found the key, but something seemed very confused.
-He guessed it was in the attic at home in Boston, and dimly remembered bribing Parks with half his week&rsquo;s allowance to help him open the box and keep quiet about it;
+He guessed it was in the attic at home in Boston, and dimly remembered bribing Parks with half his week's allowance to help him open the box and keep quiet about it;
 but when he remembered this, the face of Parks came up very strangely, as if the wrinkles of long years had fallen upon the brisk little Cockney.

-  &ldquo;Ran&nbsp;.&nbsp;.&nbsp;. dee!
-Ran&nbsp;.&nbsp;.&nbsp;. dee!
+   "Ran . . . dee!
+Ran . . . dee!
 Hi!
 Hi!
-Randy!&rdquo;
+Randy! "

   A swaying lantern came around the black bend, and old Benijah pounced on the silent and bewildered form of the pilgrim.

-  &ldquo;Durn ye, boy, so thar ye be!
-Ain&rsquo;t ye got a tongue in yer head, that ye can&rsquo;t answer a body?
-I ben callin&rsquo; this haff hour, an&rsquo; ye must a heerd me long ago!
-Dun&rsquo;t ye know yer Aunt Marthy&rsquo;s all a-fidget over yer bein&rsquo;
-off arter dark?
+   "Durn ye, boy, so thar ye be!
+Ain't ye got a tongue in yer head, that ye can't answer a body?
+I ben callin' this haff hour, an' ye must a heerd me long ago!
+Dun't ye know yer Aunt Marthy's all a-fidget over yer bein' off arter dark?
 Wait till I tell yer Uncle Chris when he gits hum!
-Ye&rsquo;d orta know these here woods ain&rsquo;t no fitten place to be traipsin&rsquo; this hour!
-They&rsquo;s things abroad what dun&rsquo;t do nobody no good, as my gran&rsquo;sir&rsquo; knowed afur me.
-Come, Mister Randy, or Hannah wun&rsquo;t keep supper no longer!&rdquo;
+Ye'd orta know these here woods ain't no fitten place to be traipsin' this hour!
+They's things abroad what dun't do nobody no good, as my gran'sir' knowed afur me.
+Come, Mister Randy, or Hannah wun't keep supper no longer! "

   So Randolph Carter was marched up the road where wondering stars glimmered through high autumn boughs.
 And dogs barked as the yellow light of small-paned windows shone